orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

 Now, let's get to our third and final `get` functions: `getComments`, but now with an argument: `flat = true`.
-The purpose of this function is, to if the `flat` argument is true, flatten the comments into a neat chronological list, that can be easily displayed.
+The purpose of this function is to, if the `flat` argument is true, flatten the comments into a neat chronological list, that can be easily displayed.
 To do this, we first gather all of the comments into an array